mohd-sohail-biz/git-practice/README.md

 # git-practice
-i am using this to practice git commands
+i am also studying cs in clg, i am using this to practice git commands